Love Drop-In Center

 Help us continue to spread love by helping those in need!
 The more we have the more generous we will be and the ripple effect of LOVE will be seen!

-SPECIAL REQUEST
+2026 SPECIAL REQUEST

 As of December of 2021, we outgrew our space.
 We finally broke ground on August 12, 2023, and the long needed 320 sqft multipurpose room is now complete as of February 2024.
-It hosts programs and services for all those impacted by human trafficking and special events with our partners.
-We thank the City of Columbus and amazing folks for funding this project.
-A special thanks to DesignGroup, Korda Engineering, Kolbe Construction, and the contractors in making the dream a reality.
-Our NEXT project is to build a duplex on our lot currently used as the Hilltop Butterfly Garden for pregnant women who are survivors of human trafficking, domestic violence, and substance use disorder.
-We have the architect plans and looking for funding and folks who desire to elevate women and children out of poverty.
-Do you want to learn about our compassionate work?
-Please read the Spring 2022 edition of the OSU Alumni Magazine 1DivineLine2Health made it to the cover story here is the link Servant on the streets.
-You can donate via Zelle at 614-313-0544, $1dl2h, or PayPal or click the donate button on the top of this page.
+It hosts programs and services for all those impacted by human and drug trafficking.
+It is a safe place for partners to host special events with our Street Sisters, their children, and caregivers.
+We thank the City of Columbus and the amazing folks who contributed to fund this project.
+A special thanks to DesignGroup, Korda Engineering, Kolbe Construction, LOWES, and the contractors in making the dream a reality.